SalomePlatform/shaper/src/FeaturesPlugin/doc/fuseFeature.rst

 Fuse
 ====

-The feature Fuse implements a boolean operation for fusion of a set of main objects with a set of tool objects.
+Fuse feature implements a Boolean operation for fusion of a set of main objects with a set of tool objects.

-To perform a boolean operation Fuse in the active part:
+To perform Fuse in the active part:

 #. select in the Main Menu *Features - > Fuse* item  or
 #. click **Fuse** button in the toolbar